DEV-5/MY_NOTES/Linux_Embedded_development.md

 - proc is also a logical file system the file in proc are stored in primary memory
   - `cat /proc/meminfo`
   - refer `man 5 proc` for additional info
-- The proc filesystem is a pseudo-filesystem which provides an interface to kernel data structures.
+- The proc file system` is a pseudo-file system which provides an interface to kernel data structures.
 It is commonly mounted at /proc.
   - `man dl` for more info on `dl`